gdmrw/BankApp/vulnerbilities.md

     ```
 4. Click the withdraw button to trigger the alert box.

-**Mitigation**:
+**Secure Coding and Design Principles Followed**:
-- Sanitize all user inputs.
+- **Input Validation**: Validate all inputs to ensure they conform to expected formats by sanitizing user inputs.
-- Use libraries like DOMPurify to clean HTML inputs.
-- Implement Content Security Policy (CSP) headers.
+- **Access Control**: Restrict access to sensitive resources based on user roles and permissions by implementing CSP headers.

 ### 4. Sensitive Data Exposure Without Authentication